erjosito/azure-networking-lab/README.md

 ## Lab 0: Initialize Azure Environment <a name="lab0"></a>

 **Step 1.** Log into your system.
-If you are using the Learn On Demand lab environment, the user for the Windows VM is Admin, with the password Passw0rd!

-**Step 2.** If you don’t have a valid Azure subscription, but have received a voucher code for Azure, go to https://www.microsoftazurepass.com/Home/HowTo for instructions about how to redeem it.
+**Step 2.** If you don’t have a valid Azure subscription, you can create a free Azure subscription in https://azure.microsoft.com/en-us/free.
+If you have received a voucher code for Azure, go to https://www.microsoftazurepass.com/Home/HowTo for instructions on how to redeem it.

 **Step 3.** Open a terminal window.
 In Windows, for example by hitting the Windows key in your keyboard, typing `cmd` and hitting the Enter key.
 You might want to maximize the command Window so that it fills your desktop.